qdozaq/cuti/README.md

 - `worktree add <branch>` - Create a new worktree
 - `worktree remove [branch]` - Remove an existing worktree
 - `worktree list` - List all worktrees
+- `worktree` (no subcommand) - With shell integration enabled, shows interactive list and navigates to selected worktree

 Options for `worktree add`: